bluejayA/substation/docs/architecture/components.md

 # Component Architecture

-This document provides a detailed view of Substation's component architecture, including the Terminal UI layer, service layer, and form building system.
+This document provides a detailed view of Substation's component architecture, including the TUI layer, service layer, and form building system.

-## Terminal UI Layer (SwiftNCurses)
+## TUI Layer (SwiftNCurses)

 The custom-built SwiftNCurses framework provides a cross-platform terminal UI abstraction: